-Glass Eye Pix (“one of the indie scene’s most productive and longest-running companies” —Filmmaker Magazine) is the fierce independent NYC-based production outfit headed by art-horror auteur Larry Fessenden (THE LAST WINTER, WENDIGO, HABIT, NBC’s Fear Itself).
+Glass Eye Pix (“one of the indie scene’s most productive and longest-running companies” —Filmmaker Magazine) is the fierce independent NYC-based production outfit headed by art-horror auteur Larry Fessenden (BENEATH, ABC’s of DEATH 2, NBC’s Fear Itself, THE LAST WINTER, WENDIGO, HABIT, NO TELLING).
 Glass Eye Pix is responsible for narrative films, documentaries, books, comics, audio plays, and other unique work designed to inspire and contrast with corporate media.
 Fessenden (winner of the Someone to Watch Spirit Award) has operated the company since 1985, with the mission of supporting individual voices in the arts.

 Glass Eye Pix produces the critically acclaimed series of audio dramas TALES FROM BEYOND THE PALE, now in its 4th season.
 Created by Fessenden and Glenn McQuaid, hosted by Fessenden, TALES delves into the twisted minds of new and established horror auteurs to present singular stories of the uncanny, stories that chill and delight fans of the macabre, continuing Glass Eye Pix’s mission to haunt audiences’ dreams with boldly original work.